 Bangkok is often overlooked in favour of Thailand’s more beautiful resort destinations and islands and is used as a mere springboard to them.
 It may be better known for its more seedy “charms” but it boasts a plethora of family-friendly attractions and activities too.
 Stay in upmarket areas like the Silom or Sukhomvit areas, as we did, and your encounters with the aforementioned seedy “charms” will be minimal.

-We spent four nights in Bangkok and felt as though we had barely scratched the surface.
-There is so much to do there that I’d recommend staying for at least a week – from exploring the historic and cultural attractions to indulging in budget retail therapy to your hearts content.
+We spent four nights there and felt as though we had barely scratched the surface.
+There are so many things to do in Bangkok that I’d recommend staying for at least a week - from exploring the historic and cultural attractions to indulging in budget retail therapy to your hearts content.

 This is Bangkok’s most iconic landmark and an absolute must-see.
 It is one of the most opulent palace complexes we have ever been to and consists of several stunning gold and jewel-studded, shimmering structures and historical buildings including Wat Phra Kaew (or the Temple of the Emerald Buddha).
 The craftsmanship is exquisite and we were awestruck.
 One can easily spend half a day exploring this complex alone.
 The Grand Palace complex is surrounded by little shops selling refreshments and souvenirs.